Oracle Linux Reviews

 **What users dislike:**

-- Users find the **high cost** of Oracle Linux support restrictive for smaller teams and individual users.
+- Users find the **high cost of support** for Oracle Linux discouraging, especially for smaller organizations and students.
 (8 reviews)

-- Users find the **poor UI/UX** in Oracle Linux frustrating, especially when compared to other distributions like RHEL.
+- Users find the **poor UI/UX** of Oracle Linux impacts their overall satisfaction and experience with the product.
 (4 reviews)

 - Users find the **usage difficulty** of Oracle Linux challenging, particularly for newcomers facing a steep learning curve.
 (4 reviews)